Klingebeil/homepage/wiki/Better Work/03-Artefacts of Work.md

 ---
 # Artefacts of Work

 One interesting notion in the last years was the question of how I can make the process of my work more engaging and transparent?
 An obvious direction is the idea of artefacts, i.e. books or zines that are a byproduct of the greater endeavor and can be used to present and narrate a project.
-In his article „[Towards the Orthogonal Technology Lab, v0.1][1]“ Matt Webb wrote a nice definition.
+In his article “[Towards the Orthogonal Technology Lab, v0.1][1]” Matt Webb wrote a nice definition.

 > The idea is to follow early product innovation processes, **but ship all the collateral around the product rather than the product itself**.